INTERVIEW: Molly Anna Band

 What else is happening next in Molly Anna Band’s world?

 At the moment we’re working hard on new material and playing live.
 We have a few exciting dates coming up, like supporting Kate Jackson (ex Long Blondes) on June 5th at Picture House Social, Sheffield.

-Hi Charles, welcome to VENTS!
+Hi guys, welcome to VENTS!
 How have you been?
-Hi, thanks for having me!
-I’ve …
+Hi there, thanks for having us. …